ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/notebooks.md

 Use the provided option to debug Ballerina notebooks as shown below.

-!!!
-Tip
-    You need to enable the debug mode via the VS Code extension settings as shown below.
+>**Tip:** You need to enable the debug mode via the VS Code extension settings as shown below.

     <img src="/learn/images/vs-code-extension/notebooks/enable-notebook-debug.png" class="cInlineImage-full"/>